webgrafia/cheshire-cat-chatbot/README.txt

 == Screenshots ==

-1. The Cheshire Cat WP configuration page.
+1. The Cheshire Cat Chatbot configuration page.
 2. The chat interface in action.

 == Changelog ==

+= 0.4 =
+*   Fixes for Plugin Compliance and Security Improvement Guidelines

 = 0.3 =
 *   Fixed security issues.